It’s Saturday night at Monster Mansion and our friends Count Chocula, Franken Berry, and Boo Berry are sitting around feeling frightfully lonely.

 Making The Monsters Go Disco

-Cut to several years later when Manny Galán and Pat Giles were working on Monster Cereals for at ad agency Pat-Man Studios.
+Cut to several years later when Manny Galán and Pat Giles were working on Monster Cereals at their ad agency Pat-Man Studios.
 Galán and Giles had pitched a long-form story to General Mills about the Monsters when they stumbled across these tracks.

 Of the three, they decided to animate the first minute of The Monsters Go Disco because of the strength of the story and its performance.
 This was then turned into an animatic.
 It was rebuilt and animated using the new style guide assets for the Monsters Galán and Giles had put together along with the help of their art director and animator, Justin Roth.